EricHogue/EricHogue.github.io/_posts/2022-10-08-1-UnitedCTF-Writeup-Web.md

 ![Site](/assets/images/2022/10/UnitedCTF/Web/SiteWidom1.png "Site")

 The site allows searching for quotes.

 I tried basic SQL Injections in the search field.
 Sending `' or 1 = 1 -- -` returned all the quotes.

-Next, I tried to use order by to find out how many columns the query returned `' or 1 = 1 Order By 1 -- -`.
-It returned 3 columns.
+Next, I tried to use `order by` to find out how many columns the query returned `' or 1 = 1 Order By 1 -- -`.
+It returned 2 columns.

 I kept experimenting and found out it was using SQLite.

 I extracted the list of tables in the database.

 ```sql
 aaa' Union Select name, sql from sqlite_master -- -